Zaldy: Stage and concert performances

-The first stage costume Zaldy designed was for Lady Miss Kier, singer of Deee-Lite; she saw him at a club wearing a catsuit studded with mirrors and asked him to make her a similar outfit.
-His first time designing stage outfits for an entire musical group was for Scissor Sisters's 2006 performance for the Coachella Valley Music and Arts Festival.
-Zaldy later designed the costumes for the Japanese band Exile.
+Zaldy designed his first stage costume for Lady Miss Kier, the singer of Deee-Lite, who saw him at a club wearing a mirror-studded catsuit and asked him to make her a similar outfit.
+His first time designing stage outfits for an entire musical group was for Scissor Sisters' 2006 performance at the Coachella Valley Music and Arts Festival.
+He later designed the costumes for the Japanese band Exile.

 RuPaul

-In the late 1980s, Zaldy met the American drag queen RuPaul at a night club in Union Square, Manhattan.
-He has designed his drag outfits since 1992.
-RuPaul wears Zaldy's outfits in the music video for his 1993 single "Supermodel (You Better Work)" and the Netflix series AJ and the Queen.
+In the late 1980s, Zaldy met the American drag queen RuPaul at a nightclub in Union Square, Manhattan.
+He has been designing his drag outfits since 1992.
+RuPaul wore Zaldy's outfits in the music video for his 1993 single "Supermodel (You Better Work)" and the Netflix series AJ and the Queen.

-Zaldy designed RuPaul's suit for the 2019 Met Gala.
+Zaldy also designed RuPaul's suit for the 2019 Met Gala.

 RuPaul's Drag Race

 Zaldy designs the gowns for RuPaul on RuPaul's Drag Race.
-He has three other team members and an assortment of other craftspeople such as painters, beaders, and graphic designers.
+He works with three other team members and an assortment of other craftspeople, including painters, beaders, and graphic designers.

-For his work on Drag Race, Zaldy has received five Primetime Emmy Award nominations and three wins, in the category of Outstanding Costumes for a Variety, Nonfiction, or Reality Programming.
-He was first nominated for the 68th Primetime Creative Arts Emmy Awards for the season 8 premiere "Keeping it 100!" and received a second nomination, alongside Perry Meek, for the 69th Primetime Creative Arts Emmy Awards for the season 9 premiere "Oh.
+For his work on Drag Race, Zaldy has received five Primetime Emmy Award nominations, winning three times in the category of Outstanding Costumes for a Variety, Nonfiction, or Reality Programming.
+He was first nominated for the 68th Primetime Creative Arts Emmy Awards for the season 8 premiere, "Keeping It 100!"
+He received a second nomination, alongside Perry Meek, for the 69th Primetime Creative Arts Emmy Awards for the season 9 premiere, "Oh.
 My.
 Gaga!"
 Zaldy and Meek won this Emmy.
 He received a third nomination in this category in 2018 for the season 10 premiere "10s Across the Board".
-In 2019 he also won an Emmy for the episode "Trump: The Rusical" alongside Art Conn, who designed Michelle Visage's outfit.
+In 2019, he won an Emmy for the episode "Trump: The Rusical" alongside Art Conn, who designed Michelle Visage's outfit.

-He also appeared as a guest judge alongside Kesha on the season 9 episode "Makeovers: Crew Better Work", and made a guest appearance in the season 12 episode "You Don't Know Me."
-Zaldy also appeared as a guest judge on the RuPaul's Drag Race All Stars season 6 episode "Show Up Queen".
+Zaldy appeared as a guest judge alongside Kesha on season 9, episode "Makeovers: Crew Better Work," and made a guest appearance in the season 12, episode "You Don't Know Me."
+He also appeared as a guest judge on the RuPaul's Drag Race All Stars season 6, episode "Show Up Queen".